Motional entanglement in low-energy collisions near shape resonances

 Here, we answer this question affirmatively.
 To this end, we consider elastic collisions between two distinguishable spinless particles in three-dimensional space and quantify the entanglement generated upon the collision using the inverse single-particle purity~\cite{Law2004PRA}.
 We show that, in the standard plane-wave description, no entanglement is generated.
 Solving the scattering problem for initial states with finite uncertainty, we examine the temporal evolution of entanglement and analyze scattering near a variety of shape resonances and for different geometries of the incident wave packets.
 Our results establish a connection between motional entanglement and the collision cross section near shape resonances, provided the initial energy dispersion is sufficiently narrow.
-We discuss scenarios for probing the generation of entanglement in collision experiments.
+We discuss the difference between 1D and 3D scattering, and sketch scenarios for probing the generation of entanglement in collision experiments.